 The image top is of the Verdant Works Museum

-situated about half of a mile southwest of the
+about half of a mile west of the City centre on

 Jute is a hard